OwenDa/portfolio-3/README.md

     + The user can exit the program from the Main Menu.
 In this event, the program will inform the user with a simple "Quitting program..." message.
 A slight delay is added between this message and exiting the program, ensuring the user has time to read the message.
     + Ctrl+C/Cmd+C will terminate the program and therefore does not allow further activity or communication from the program itself.

-Further test cases, with particular reference to individual error messages, are discussed in [Test Cases: Invalid Input](#test-cases-invalid-input).

-Additionally, the [Sample Datasets](##sample-datasets) provided function as test cases for sample entry in T-Tester's testing mode.
+Individual error messages are discussed in [Test Cases](#test-cases).
+The [Test Cases](#test-cases) section also provides sample datasets which function as test cases for sample entry in T-Tester's testing mode.

 ## Features

 ### Future Features
-It debatable whether deletion of records beyond the last shown record is a desirable feature.
+It is debatable whether deletion of records beyond the last shown record is a desirable feature.
 Deletion of the last shown record may be useful when a user realises, shortly after conducting a test, that the test was already carried out, used an incomplete or incorrect dataset and so on.
 For more selective deletion of records, access to the related Google Sheets spreadsheet is required.
 This limitation of the program may actually represent a useful feature in and of itself, as Google Sheets' permissions and access options allow for precise control of who may carry out such selective deletion.
 Nevertheless, it is possible that the program may expand its deletion options in the future.

 Currently, the program does not assess skewness and kurtosis.
 These features could be added for a more rounded and thorough set of pre-test checks.

 Additional inputs could be added to the program's testing feature, such as a "Tester Notes" input.
 This input could then be added as an additional field to the records kept.
 The usefulness of such a feature may depend on how the program is being used.
-The optimal design would be one in which the user can configure which fields are needed within their records and which fields are unecessary.
+The optimal design would be one in which the user can configure which fields are needed within their records and which fields are unnecessary.
 To be truly useful, these settings would need to be stored in a lasting manner.
 Only the necessary inputs would then be requested during the testing process.

 ## Testing
 Manual testing, including exploratory testing, was carried out throughout development.
 New features were tested as they were added and before committing changes.
 Certain features were pushed and tested within the deployed environment to ensure that rendering was as intended.
 [PEP8online.com](http://pep8online.com/checkresult) was frequently used during development to validate code.

-In the initial stages of developing the statistical portion the program, and again during a dedicated testing phase toward the end of development, the results of the sample datasets below were verified in IBM's statistical package, [SPSS](https://en.wikipedia.org/wiki/SPSS).
+In the initial stages of developing the statistical portion of the program, and again during a dedicated testing phase toward the end of development, the results of the sample datasets below were verified in IBM's statistical package, [SPSS](https://en.wikipedia.org/wiki/SPSS).

 Additionally, to further verify results and aid the reader of this document to carry out similar tests, [SocSciStatistics.com](https://www.socscistatistics.com/tests/levene/default.aspx) was also used to confirm results given by T-Tester when checking for homogeneity of variance (Levene's Test).
 This is freely available online and does not require specialised software.